deleeuw/smacofCode/README.md

 you combine the triad *transformation module* (currently in smacofTR) with the circular *Guttmnan module* (currently in smacofEL).

-At the moment I have given up on the goal of improving memory use and speed -- first I create a codebase in R, then I'll figure out the optimization (using C).
+At the moment I have given up on the goal of optimizing memory use and speed -- first I create a codebase in R, then I'll figure out the optimization (using C).